-King's College is committed to full compliance with the Americans with Disabilities Act of 1990 (ADA), as amended, and Section 504 of the Rehabilitation Act of 1973, which prohibit discrimination against qualified persons with disabilities, as well as other federal and state laws and regulations pertaining to individuals with disabilities.
-Under the ADA and its amendments, a person has a disability if a physical or mental impairment substantially limits a major life activity.
+King's College (Recipient) is committed to full compliance with the Americans With Disabilities Act of 1990 (ADA), as amended, and Section 504 of the Rehabilitation Act of 1973, which prohibit discrimination against qualified persons with disabilities, as well as other federal and state laws and regulations pertaining to individuals with disabilities.

+Under the ADA and its amendments, a person

+has a disability if a physical or mental impairment substantially limits a major life activity.

-The ADA also protects individuals who have a record of a substantially limiting impairment or who are regarded as disabled by King's College, regardless of whether they currently have a disability.
+The ADA also protects individuals who have a record of a substantially limiting impairment or who are regarded as disabled by the King's College (Recipient), regardless of whether they currently have a disability.
 A substantial impairment is one that significantly limits or restricts a major life activity such as hearing, seeing, speaking, breathing, performing manual tasks, walking, or caring for oneself.

-Melissa Ciocco, Associate Director of Academic Skills and Disabilities Services Coordinator and ADA/504 Coordinator is responsible for overseeing efforts to comply with these disability laws, including responding to grievances and conducting investigations of any allegation of noncompliance or discrimination based on disability.
+Mrs. Sheri Yech, Director of Academic Skills and Disabilities Services Coordinator, (email: sheriyech@kings.edu, telephone: 570-208-5800), and ADA/504 Coordinator responsible for overseeing efforts to comply with these disability laws, including responding to grievances and conducting investigations of any allegation of noncompliance or discrimination based on disability.